 Also of interest is that Holland has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Holland telecommute to their jobs.
-Overall, about 26.09% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.74% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Holland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Holland in 2022 was $33,626, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
-This equates to an annual income of $134,504 for a family of four.
+The per capita income in Holland in 2022 was $31,295, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
+This equates to an annual income of $125,180 for a family of four.
 However, Holland contains both very wealthy and poor people as well.

 The most common language spoken in Holland is English.
 Other important languages spoken here include Spanish and Italian.